 The burgeoning population of the globe — owing to longer life expectancy, better medical facilities, and other medical and technological advances — hasn’t changed the amount of land available for cultivation.
 If anything, our booming industries and ever-expanding cities have eaten into that too.

-No longer are farms subject to inconsistent and unscientific farming practices, variable weather conditions, pests and other risks that impacted food production.
-With the help of technology in agriculture, farmers can adopt a more structured approach to cultivation and accurately predict the outcome with a high level of certainty.
+No longer are farms subject to inconsistent and unscientific farming practices, variable weather conditions, pests, and other risks that impacted food production.
+With the use of technology in agriculture, farmers can adopt a more structured approach to cultivation and accurately predict the outcome with a high level of certainty.
 Almost every aspect of cultivation — from planting to sowing and harvesting — stands to benefit from the impact of technology in agriculture.